successible/markdown-wiki/README.md

 ## Linking

-Wiki links represent an internal link to another file in the folder.
+Wiki links represent an internal link to another file.
 They have become widely adopted because they are short and easy to read.
 Here's how we use them:

 - You have a wiki link, [[security]], in a file called `cool.md`.
 - If that link matches the name of another file, `security.md`, we will recognize it as a link.